Tuhin108/Forest-Intelligence/README.md

 they run offline and fast, and were how this logic was verified in an environment that couldn't reach the model's download host (see "A note on how this was built" below).

-## Known limitations

-See the in-app "Known limitations" expander (`src/ui/components.py::LIMITATIONS`), which is the single source of truth shared by the UI and the PDF export.
-Headline
-items: crown detections are bounding boxes, not segmented crown polygons, so canopy-area figures are extents, not precise shapes; physical units require a georeferenced source image; the pretrained model's performance on forest types very different from its training data hasn't been independently validated here; nothing here estimates carbon, biomass, or ecological health.

 ## Attribution